grails/grails-core/README.md

 You need a Java Development Kit (JDK) installed, but it is not necessary to install Groovy because it's bundled with the Grails distribution.

 To install Grails, visit http://grails.org/Download and download the version you would like to use.
-Set a GRAILS_HOME environment variable to point to the root of the extracted download and add GRAILS_HOME/bin to your executable PATH.
+Set a `GRAILS_HOME` environment variable to point to the root of the extracted download and add `GRAILS_HOME/bin` to your executable `PATH`.
 Then in a shell, type the following:

 	grails create-app sampleapp
 	cd sampleapp